 In September 2020 I started having really bad digestive issues.
-Every morning when I would drive into work I would feel this incredible stabbing pain in my lower, right abdomen.
+Every morning when I would drive into work I would feel this incredible stabbing pain in my lower, left abdomen.
 It happened every morning on my way into work.
 I would be driving and trying not to run off the road because of the pain.
 It would only last a few minutes, then it would stop.

 THIS IS MY EMBARRASSING MOMENT: One day I had the pain so bad I didn't think I was going to make it.
 I knew I had to run to the bathroom once I got to work.
 I parked, ran as quickly as I could and once I got to the bathroom and pulled my uniform pants down I couldn't believe what I had done.
 I literally shit my pants!
 I had no idea until I pulled my pants down.
 It had to be the most gross moment of my life.
 I did my best to clean myself up, jumped in the shower, then went back home.
 Luckily I am an early bird and only one person was around.
 Maybe one day she will read this and understand what happened that morning.

 That same day I made a doctors appointment.

 1st Appointment: Was referred to gastrointestinal doctor for colonoscopy.
 Diagnosis: IBS

 24 Sept: Colonoscopy was good.
 No issues per gastroenterologist

 2nd Appointment: Follow-up appt.
 Stomach was bloated and pain on left side.
 Diagnosis possible Kidney Stones.
 Referred to radiology for CAT scan

 1st ER Visit to Methodist Hospital: Pain was increasing.
 Received CT scan.
 Diagnosis Constipation and mild Ascites (Red Light-HELLO people!)
 Gave prescriptions for Golytely to clear the bowel and magnesium citrate